AfterBloom-MC/wiki.afterbloom.net/docs/index.md

 ## Okay, but why?

-AfterBloom was founded by Cloudaxy
+AfterBloom was founded by Cloudaxy (Chris) to address the issues with other networks, and be a safe haven for all those

 ## What gamemodes do we have?